rohaan-ahmed/Machine-Learning/README.md

 # machine_learning
-Master repo of all Machine Learning and Data Science Projects
+Prime repo of all Machine Learning, Data Science, and Software Development Projects.